Published Accuracy

 Receipts > promises

-When we tell you we've processed tens of thousands of specifications, we can show you the data.
+We say we've processed tens of thousands of specs.
+Here's the data.